 - They develop needle-like leaves and are usually found in dry places.

-- These plants have vascular tissues which are involved in the vascular transport system.
+- These plants have vascular tissues which help in transportation of nutrients and water.

 Classification of Gymnosperms

-This is another type of species that usually consists of tropical plants, trees, and shrubs.
+Just like the other members of gymnosperms, Gnetophytes are relics from the past.
+Today, only three members of this genus exists.
+Gnetophytes usually consists of tropical plants, trees, and shrubs.
 They are characterized by flowery leaves that have a soft coating.
-This coating gives them an ancestral connection with the angiosperms.
+This coating reveals an ancestral connection with the angiosperms.
+And furthermore, Gnetophytes differ from other members of this class as they possess vessel elements in their xylem.

 These are the most commonly known species among the gymnosperms.
-These are mainly characterized by male and female cones which are in the form of needle-like structures.
-Conifers are usually found in places where the climate is temperate.
-Sequoia is one of the examples of Conifers.
+They are evergreen, hence they don’t shed their leaves in the winter.
+These are mainly characterized by male and female cones which form needle-like structures.
+Coniferous forests are usually found in temperate zones where the average temperature is 10 ℃.
+Giant sequoia, pines, cedar and redwood are one of the many examples of Conifers.

 Stay tuned with BYJU’S to learn more about Gymnosperms.